1 hour 10 minutes

 Close up photo of a slice of pumpkin dump cake on a white plate with pumpkin and more cake in background.

 This simple Pumpkin Dump Cake recipe was one of the first I posted on the blog.
-This cake recipe is amazing and I’ve made it for many family get-togethers over the years.
+This cake recipe is amazing, and I’ve made it for many family get-togethers over the years.
+And with over 250 5-star reviews, you know it’s going to turn out solid every time!

 What Is A Dump Cake?